If you want to experience the folk life in Auckland, you can have the opportunity to live in his farmhouse.

 A beautiful old house close to the Cathedral, only open on a sunday, but the guide was helpful and friendly,

-This is a villa-style bookstore.
-The design of the house alone shocked me.
+This is a villa-style book house.
+The design of the house shocked me.
 The story behind it is even more touching.
-It is said that it was designed and built by Vicesimus Lush, the Anglican priest of Howick, and his wife Blanche in the 1960s.
-Lush wanted his eldest son to study at Parnell Middle School.
-Father's love and mother's love are the greatest, all starting points are for the good of children.
-I feel that this is a love bookstore.
-The books in it are all father's deep love for his children.
-Holding a book, I hold up a love quite well.
+It is said that it was designed by Howick’s Anglican priest Vicesimus Lush and his wife Blanche in the 1860s. put up.
+The purpose of building this cottage was that Lush wanted his eldest son to study at Parnell Middle School.
+Both fatherly love and motherly love are the greatest, and everything starts for the good of the child.
+I feel that this is a bookstore of love.
+The books in it are the father's deep love for his children.
+Holding a book is quite a love.
 This place shocked my heart.

-The classical Vitorian villa is said to have been designed and built by Vicesimus Lush, an Anglican priest of Howick, and his wife Blanche in the 1960s.
-Lush wanted his eldest son to study at Parnell Middle School.
-It is full of fatherly love.
-This historical building contains many books, nearly 2,000 copies, hundreds of pages of music scores, some drawings and many well-preserved historical relics.
-It's still a great feeling to turn a Book inside.
-Photographs are taken in a fairy tale bookstore.
+A classic Victorian villa, it is said that this was designed and built by Howick's Anglican priest Vicesimus Lush and his wife Blanche in the 1860s.
+The purpose of building this cottage was that Lush wanted his eldest son to study at Parnell Middle School.
+There is a lot of paternal love in this origin.
+There are many books in this historic building, nearly 2,000 books, hundreds of pages of music scores, some drawings, and many well-preserved historical relics.
+It still feels good to flip through the book inside.
+It’s like a bookstore in a fairy tale.